 - Poor site management

 As you can see, most of the major reasons projects go over budget have to do with ineffective communication and management.
 Although minimizing expenses in certain construction project phases is certainly effective, you’ll see the most ROI if you take the time and resources to manage and control at the front end.

-To learn how to cut costs on the whole, consider these tactics in the following construction project phases.
+To learn how to save money in construction overall, consider these tactics in the following project phases.